-Quick Mount PV created the Wheel of Accountability to help solar designers and installers better understand the relationships between relevant codes, standards and best practices, guidelines that impact rooftop structures and waterproofing.
+Quick Mount PV created the Wheel of Accountability to help solar designers and installers better understand the relationships between relevant codes, standards and best practices, guidelines that impact rooftop structures, and waterproofing.

 The AHJ (Authority Having Jurisdiction) – typically the local building department – is at the center of the Wheel.
-The AHJ has final say on how rooftop solar systems will be installed.
+The AHJ has the final say on how rooftop solar systems will be installed.
 The AHJ is empowered to interpret codes and standards and enact special requirements that address climatic, geological, seismological, or topographical conditions unique to that area.

 The ICC offers testing and certification for roof attachments and many Quick Mount PV products have the ICC Evaluation Service Report certification.

-The roofing manufacturer is included in the Wheel of Accountability, as building code establishes the manufacturer as the entity that determines proper flashing procedure.
+The roofing manufacturer is included in the Wheel of Accountability, as the building code establishes the manufacturer as the entity that determines proper flashing procedure.
 It is necessary to follow roofing manufacturer flashing installation instructions to comply with code and maintain the roof warranty

 Key Players and Building Codes